 5. Hassle-Free Way to Enjoy Popular Osaka Attractions

 Some popular destinations are not included under the Osaka Amazing Pass.
 I’ve included them here for your easy reference:

 6. Save Money in Osaka by Having your Passport with You All the Time

-In Osaka, foreigners can often enjoy significantly cheaper admission fees than locals.
+In and around Osaka region, foreigners can often enjoy significantly cheaper admission fees than locals.
 Hence, please remember to bring along your passport everywhere you go.

 7. WiFi Options in Osaka

 My case is a little bit of a headache.
 With these devices charged on a per day basis, the cost can quickly add up.
 Therefore, in my instance, I would either be getting the Pocket WiFi ($45 for 15 days shared by two) or a Starhub data option ($20 each for 3GB/30days).

 The cost is about the same on a per person basis.
 Pocket WiFi wins in terms of offering more data (500MB per day 4G; unlimited 3G) whereas Starhub would allow us to shop and wander separately while staying connected.

 Let me think for a while on which to get.
 LOL!